The GHP scaling limit of uniform spanning trees in high dimensions: Preliminaries

 The $\UST$ enjoys the negative correlation property, i.e., the probability that an edge $e$ is such that $e \in \UST(G)$ conditioned on $f\in \UST(G)$ for some other edge $f$ is no more than the unconditional probability.
-We will require a more elaborate version of this property to show that certain volumes of certain subtrees in $\UST(G)$ are negatively correlated.
+Moreover, Feder and Mihail showed that for every increasing event $\mathcal{A}$ that ignores $f$, the probability of $\mathcal{A}$ given $f\in \UST(G)$ is no more than the unconditional probability.
+This led to the following result.